-In order to be eligible for inclusion in the proxy materials of the Company for the 2017 Annual Meeting of Stockholders, any stockholder proposal to take action at such meeting must be received by March 24, 2017.
+In order to be eligible for inclusion in the proxy materials of the Company for the 2018 annual meeting of stockholders, pursuant to Rule 14a-8 under the Exchange Act, any stockholder proposal to take action at such meeting must be received by March 22, 2018.
 Any such proposal should comply with the SEC's rules governing stockholder proposals submitted for inclusion in proxy materials.
-Proposals should be addressed to Secretary, CytoDyn Inc., 1111 Main Street, Suite 660, Vancouver, Washington 98660.
-In addition, if the Company receives notice of a stockholder proposal after June 7, 2017, the persons named as proxies in such proxy statement and form of proxy will have discretionary authority to vote on such stockholder proposal.
+In addition, if the Company receives notice of a stockholder proposal after June 5, 2018, the persons named as proxies in such proxy statement and form of proxy will have discretionary authority to vote on such stockholder proposal.